jsingh41/programming-questions/README.md

 # programming-questions
 My first attempt on github!
+I intend to populate this repository with some standard programming questions.